 Give your fingerprints and photo

 You’ll be asked to provide your fingerprints and photo (‘biometric information’) if you’re getting a biometric residence permit (BRP) as part of your visa or immigration application.
-You need to:

 - have a digital photo taken of your face

 - put your fingers on a glass screen to be scanned

 The process takes less than 5 minutes and does not involve any ink or mess.
 You will not need to take off your head covering if you wear it for religious or medical reasons.

 If you do not have any fingers you only need to have a digital photo taken of your face.
 It will be noted on your records that you’re physically unable to provide fingerprints.

 What children need to do when they give their biometric information

 Children under 16 must be accompanied by a parent, guardian or someone over 18 who has legal responsibility for them.

 Children do not need to give their signature.
 They do not need to give their fingerprints if they are under 5 when they apply.

 Where to provide your biometric information

-If you’re applying from within the UK, you’ll go to one of the following:
+If you’re applying from within the UK, you’ll usually go to one of the following: